 • Payment will not include unpaid finance, excess mileage or any other charges or expenses associated with the loan or lease.

 In addition to our auto insurance coverage option, we offer Gap insurance.
 This is a stand alone policy underwritten and sold by: Lee & Mason Financial Services, Inc., Northville NY.
-It is available in all states except: CT, LA, NE, NH, NM, NY, VA, WA and you can read more about how it works here.
+It is available in all states except: CT, LA, NE, NH, NM, NY, VA and WA.

 Since GAP policies terms differ depending upon the guidelines and policy terms of the provider you should discuss your questions with a GAP insurance carrier to make sure your needs will be taken care of before purchasing this type of optional auto insurance coverage.